pvwnthem/gopwd/README.md

 ## Commands

+To any command that requires a [Y/n] confirmation to complete, you can add the `--yes`, `-y` command to override that with a yes answer

 ### Inserting a Password

 To insert a password into your vault for a specific service, use the following command: